-I’ve been using the Angell TC 95 for a couple of weeks and consider myself ready to write the Angell TC 95 racquet review.
-I’ve been playing enough with 95 sq inch as well as Angell racquets to form an opinion about this racquet.
+I have been using the Angell TC 95 for a couple of weeks and consider myself ready to write the Angell TC 95 racquet review.
+I have been playing enough with 95 sq inch as well as Angell racquets to form an opinion about this racquet.

 Angell TC 95 Racquet Review – Performance areas